 A Los Angeles judge has thrown out a business litigation lawsuit filed by toymaker Mattel Inc. against rival MGA.
 It is the latest development in a complicated business dispute between the two toymakers that California business litigation lawyers have been closely following.

 At the heart of all the litigation is MGA’s popular Bratz doll.
 The lawsuit was filed in September just as Mattel was getting ready for a corporate infringement and trade secrets trial against MGA.
-The lawsuit had alleged that MGA had transferred millions in funds in order to avoid payouts in litigation over the popular dolls.
+The lawsuit alleged that MGA had transferred millions in funds to avoid payouts in litigation over the popular dolls.

-The hip-hop inspired doll has quickly provided stiff competition to Mattel’s best-selling Barbie dolls.
+The hip-hop-inspired doll has quickly provided stiff competition to Mattel’s best-selling Barbie dolls.
 According to Mattel, the idea for the doll had been conceived while the designer Carter Bryant was working at Mattel.
 Mattel alleges that MGA and its owner stole the idea for the doll.

 Jurors will also be asked to consider a counterclaim by MGA which alleges that Mattel hired corporate spies to get information about the company’s toy launches.
 For this, MGA is claiming damages of up to $200 million.